therungg/therun-frontend/CONTRIBUTING.md

 ## Installing

-How to run the project locally
+Before you can contribute, make sure you can run the project locally.

 ### Requirements: